Ontotext-AD/ontorefine-cli/commands/transform.md

 Parameters:
       FILE                The file containing the data that should be transformed.
-It should be a full name with one of the supported extensions: (csv).
+It should be a full name with one of the supported extensions: (csv, tsv, json, txt, xls, xlsx, js, etc.).

 Options:
   -u, --url <url>         The URL of the Ontotext Refine instance to connect
                             to, e.g. http://localhost:7333.
   -f, --format <format>   The format of the provided file.
 The default format
                             is 'csv'.
-The allowed values are: csv -c, --configurations <configurations>
+Except 'csv', all other formats are in experimental state.
+The allowed values are: csv, tsv, excel, json, xml
+  -c, --configurations <configurations>
                           A file with the configurations that should be used for project creation.
 Ideally it should contain the